lrfeditor1807/windows-7-emulator/README.md

 ruby personalization.rb
 ```

+Then visit <https://lrfeditor1807.github.io/windows-7-emulator/personalization.html>.
+GitHub Pages can serve the HTML and JSON directly without a build step.
-Then visit <http://localhost:4567/personalization.html>.
+Then visit <https://lrfeditor1807.github.io/windows-7-emulator/mediacenter>.
 GitHub Pages can serve the HTML and JSON directly without a build step.

 ## Existing emulator